-... is most often defined as a professional relationship in which an experienced person (the experienced teacher) assists another (the beginning teacher) in developing specific skills and knowledge that will enhance the less-experienced person's professional and personal growth.
+... is most often defined as a professional relationship in which an experienced person (the teacher mentor) assists another (the teacher mentee) in developing specific skills and knowledge that will enhance the less-experienced person's professional and personal growth.

 This means that teachers and school principals consider mentoring as a symbiotic relationship in which, new and experienced teachers, would share, learn, grow, and cooperate.